 Shared Responsibility Policy Statement

-Students are responsible not only to adhere to the Honor Code requirement to be honest but also to assist other students in fulfilling their commitment to be honest.
+Students are responsible not only to adhere to the Honor Code requirement in being honest but also to assisting other students in fulfilling their commitment to be honest.

 Handle Dishonesty Conduct

-A large number of publications and policies of colleges and universities were reviewed in creating BYU-Hawaii's Academic Honesty Policy.
-Some of the content and structure of this policy was adapted from the following sources:
+A large number of publications and policies of colleges and universities were reviewed in creating BYU–Hawaii's Academic Honesty Policy.
+The content and structure of this policy was adapted from the following sources:

 - Academic Honesty, a brochure produced by the Office of Judicial Affairs, University of Florida.